Chapter 22-1: Threatening to Shatter the Very Firmament

 Tseng calls Shotgun with the news, and orders her to secure an escape route from Midgar for after they grab the chief.
 Unfortunately, there are more Moth Slashers guarding the nearby area and you have to fight your way through.
 After this, another one-sentence cutaway to Tseng, Reno and Rude, who are going to find Verdot, locked away in Midgar’s garbage dump of all places.
 Shotgun continues her escape, this time dodging a few Moth Slashers on patrol.
 After that, she finds two guards complaining about their job, saying no one ever goes through the checkpoints except for Shinra trucks that don’t even need to be investigated, I mean someone could easily sneak through because we just aren’t checking the trucks for anything, I sure hope no one’s listening in on our conversation, but anyways aren’t our jobs boring?
 Shotgun has her escape route!

 At this point, Tseng calls, and in a freak miracle, we actually see Shotgun go into hiding to take a call instead of hanging around outside, with enemies watching her or just about to shoot her or any of that shit.
 As you can imagine, this wouldn’t have happened unless the movement served some higher purpose, and sure enough, Shotgun barely gets a few words out of her mouth before guards spot her she darts down an alley instead of the familiar main road.
 In the process, she stumbles on Elena’s hiding place, which just so happens to be her personal gym (read: abandoned building she’s squatting in).
 Weirdly, she no longer seems aware of what’s going on despite having been tailing those Ravens earlier, nor is there any sign of the Ravens tailing her until later.
-This scene’s got eraser marks all over it, and my best guess is that our nine-minute exposition intro was inflated with Elena scenes in post, but it’s hard to say as other parts of the episode aren’t so sloppily incorporated and actually make reference to Elena’s earlier actions.
+This scene’s got eraser marks all over it, and my best guess is that our nine-minute exposition intro was inflated with Elena scenes in post, but it’s hard to say, since other parts of the episode aren’t so sloppily incorporated and actually make reference to Elena’s earlier actions.

 Shotgun asks for shelter, and is soon on the phone with Tseng.
 The two of them repeat the details of their “find a company truck” plan for the second and a half time, and Shotgun prepares to leave before an offhand discussion about Elena’s martial arts leads to an extended discussion about her schooling.
 Shotgun learns that Elena has dropped marksmanship class at Shinra Thug School.
-Elena tries to point out that she’s really good at martial arts and has several badges from school for doing martial arts, but Shotgun keeps prying into the personal details as though this explanation is not enough.
-I suspect that we’re supposed to see Elena leaving Shooting Poor People 101 for Punching Minorities In The Dick 301 as though it were symbolic about Elena distancing herself from Emma, aka Guns, but is she really not allowed to show an interest in her natural talents in beating up the underclass with her hands and feet?
+Elena tries to point out that she’s really good at martial arts and has several badges from school for just that skill, but Shotgun keeps prying into the personal details as though this explanation is not enough.
+I suspect that we’re supposed to see Elena leaving Shooting Poor People 101 for Punching Minorities In The Dick 301 as though it were symbolic about Elena distancing herself from Emma, aka Gun (Female), but is she really not allowed to show an interest in her natural talents in beating up the underclass with her hands and feet?

 In a moment of supreme incompetence, Shotgun heads out the door and nearly walks Grunt standing straight outside, and ends up having to knock him out.
 Professional assassin!
 Shotgun then notes that you can use her body-dumping place as a safe house during the next section, which involves dodging Moth Slashers on patrol.
 You could, or you can just do what Ririn does, which is to go back to the safe house immediately and steal the grunt’s uniform, a good old-fashioned secret.
 Long story short, this uniform allows Shotgun to get by all enemy patrols untouched, and she manages to sneak into the back of a truck, having no idea that the disguised Ravens are in the driver seat.